 (c) A drug test means a lawfully administered test designed to detect the presence of a controlled substance or marijuana.

-Creative ways people tried (but failed) to beat a drug test in Texas
+What are some creative ways people tried (but failed) to beat a drug test in Texas?

 The easiest way to beat a drug test, of course, is to not use drugs.
 When that fails, people get creative.
 Here’s a look at some real life examples of Texans who got caught trying to falsify drug test results:

 - A College Station man was arrested in February 2020 after he admitted selling fake urine to help falsify drug test results.
 Police stopped the 22-year-old man for driving without a front license plate and found a clear plastic bottle in the center console with yellow liquid.
 The man told police it was fake urine he used to pass drug tests and admitted to selling it to other people for $5 a bottle so they could pass drug tests.